 1995 R&D 100 Award Submissions

-The ARS Chemical Fill Detector is the first instrument to use acoustic signatures in order to noninvasively identify fill materials inside closed containers.
+The Acoustic Resonance Spectroscopy (ARS) Chemical Fill Detector is the first instrument to use acoustic signatures to noninvasively identify fill materials inside closed containers.
 Moreover, our portable detector uses an automated identification algorithm to provide rapid and reliable results in the field.

-The ARS Chemical Fill Detector allows noninvasive identification of fill materials and thus eliminates the risks to human health and the environment associated with exposure to the materials.
+The ARS Chemical Fill Detector allows noninvasive identification of fill materials and therefore eliminates the risks to human health and the environment associated with exposure to the materials.
 The analysis is fast and fully automated.
-The ARS detector can be operated easily and efficiently in the field because it is battery powered, lightweight and easy to use.
+The ARS detector can be operated easily and efficiently in the field because it is battery powered, lightweight, and easy to use.

 - Transmits computer data cross-country at 800 million bits per second